sam-thurman/darksky-lab-seattle-ds/README.md

 # Summary

-In this lab, we dug deep and used everything we've learned so far about python programming, databases, HTTP requests and API calls to ETL data from a SQL database into a MongoDB Atlas instance!
+In this lab, we dug deep and used everything we've learned so far about Python programming, databases, HTTP requests and API calls to ETL data from a SQL database into a MongoDB Atlas instance!